Toward an Evangelical Public Policy

 Lutheran

-The “two kingdoms” perspective is identified as the driving force in Lutheran social-political thought.
-Since Jesus’ kingdom is not of this world the church should not get entangled in the matters of state.
+The "two kingdoms" perspective is identified as the driving force in Lutheran social-political thought.
+Since Jesus' kingdom is not of this world, the church should not get entangled in matters of state.
 De Vries maintains this has led Lutherans to be both less critical and less transformative of societal structures, though they have tended toward instilling strong personal pietism.

 Calvinists (Presbyterian and Reformed)

-In contrast to Lutherans, Calvinists have seen themselves as reformers with a “desire to reshape the social world so that it would no longer be alienated from God.”
-(67) I like de Vries observation,
+In contrast to Lutherans, Calvinists have seen themselves as reformers with a "desire to reshape the social world so that it would no longer be alienated from God."
+(67) I like de Vries' observation,

 While Lutherans believe that we should obey the Lord in our daily occupations, Calvinists believe that we should seek to obey God through our daily occupations, because we cannot blindly assume that our occupations actually serve the common good.
 (67)